 - Military History

 In April of 2022, I restarted my new research project, 'Military and Arts Collaborations in the Era of the Global War on Terror: Comparison of the US and the UK', funded by the Carnegie Trust for the Universities in Scotland (April 2022-April 2023).
-As part of this project, I plan to interview artists, cultural industry professionals and military representatives involved in the organisation of cultural events focused on the issues of violence, soldiering as well as anti-war messaging.
+As part of this project, I conduct auto-ethnography of military-themed theatre, interview artists and cultural industry professionals, and meet with military representatives involved in the organisation of cultural events.
+To develop this project in a new direction, I also study cultural projects and memorial projects focused on promoting peace and the value of non-violence.
 I work on this project with Marianne Fossaluzza, a PhD Candidate in Visual Culture (University of Aberdeen) as a Project Research Assistant.

-Previously, I was co-investigator of the AHRC-funded 'Hero Project', 2015-16 (AH/M006271/1), which explored the role of a popular hero in modern Britain.
+Previously, I was a Co-investigator on AHRC-funded 'Hero Project', 2015-16 (AH/M006271/1), which explored the role of a popular hero in modern Britain.
 Working with Abbie Garrington (University of Newcastle, principal investigator) and Berny Sebe (University of Birmingham, co-investigator), I studied the generational and gender differences in the selection of popular heroes and co-authored a paper on this topic with Dr Ekaterina Kolpinskaya (University of Exeter).

 My doctoral research looked at the political discourses of war commemoration in the UK and Russia.
 In particular, it examined the deployment of war meaning-making practices centred on British and Russian military fatalities of modern conflicts from the 1980s to 2000s through the analysis of media coverage, physical and virtual memorials, and commemorative ceremonies.
 The findings of this research outlined in my book, The Politics of War Commemoration in the UK and Russia (Palgrave, 2016).

-The Warrior-Nation podcast with Forces Watch, @ForcesWatch with Dr Adam Elliot-Cooper @adamec87 and myself @Dr_Danilova, relating contemporary debates around memory/statues and how to move from feeling 'a wee bit uncomfortable' with colonial history to critical engagement with the legacy of colonialism and injustice, https://www.forceswatch.net/resources/warrior-nation-podcast-war-memory-statues-with-adam-elliot-cooper-and-natasha-danilova/ (3 June 2021)
+Warrior-Nation podcast with Forces Watch, @ForcesWatch with Dr Adam Elliot-Cooper @adamec87 and myself @Dr_Danilova, relating contemporary debates around memory/statues and how to move from feeling 'a wee bit uncomfortable' about British colonial history to critical engagement with colonial injustices, https://www.forceswatch.net/resources/warrior-nation-podcast-war-memory-statues-with-adam-elliot-cooper-and-natasha-danilova/ (3 June 2021)

-With Dr Emma Dolan (University of Limerick) and Dr Kandida Purnell (Richmond University London), I am a lead author in the co-authored book project, The (Un)Making of the Brave: Gender and Race in the Cultural Politics of Militarisation.
-This book interrogates a variety of war meaning-making practices favoured by artists, museum curators and cultural industry professionals who have engaged with soldiering in the era of the Global War on Terror (2001-onwards).
-This projects draws on over five years of researching military museums, public war commemorations, art/theatrical productions, and war-centric educational projects across Scotland.
+With Dr Emma Dolan (University of Limerick) and Dr Kandida Purnell (Richmond University London), I am a lead author in the co-authored book project, The (Un)Making of the Brave: Gender and Race in the Cultural Politics of Militarisation in Scotland.
+This book interrogates a variety of war meaning-making practices favoured by artists, cultural industry professionals and military organisers of cultural events (2001-onwards).
+This projects draws on over five years of research of military museums, state-funded war commemorations, art/theatrical productions, and war-themed educational projects across Scotland.

-With Dr Jenny Mathers (University of Aberystwyth), we collaborate on the study of gender dynamics of Russia's response to war in Ukraine (focusing on soldiers' mothers, military families and anti-war resistance)
+With Dr Jenny Mathers (University of Aberystwyth), we collaborate on the study of gender dynamics in Russia's response to war in Ukraine (focusing on soldiers' mothers, military families and women-led anti-war resistance)

 With Dr Ekaterina Kolpinskaya (University of Exeter), gender/race (in)equalities and popular heroes in Britain

-With Dr Marianna Poberezhskaya (Nottingham Trent University), politics and climate change in post-Soviet Eurasia (Kazakhstan)
+With Dr Marianna Poberezhskaya (Nottingham Trent University): I collaborated on the analysis of climate change coverage in Kazakhstan.

-I am hugely excited to supervise projects relating to gender and war, memory politics, and visual politics of militarism.
+I am hugely excited to supervise projects relating to gender and war, memory politics, and art/visual politics of modern conflicts.

-Bareeha Syeda Fatima's PhD project, 'An Exploration of Military Aesthetics in Pakistan's Popular Culture during the Global War on Terror' (2018-2023), with Dr Joanne McEvoy.
+Bareeha Syeda Fatima's PhD project, 'An Exploration of Military Aesthetics in Pakistan's Popular Culture during the Global War on Terror', with Dr Joanne McEvoy.